Parameters to check before opening an Account in India

 A fixed deposit (FD) is a financial instrument provided by banks that provides investors with a higher rate of interest than a regular savings account.
 The best bank to open FD will be the one that provides Maximum Interest for your deposit and provides information like Maturity amount, Interest Earned, Gain After Inflation easily.

 Recurring Deposits Accounts

 Recurring Deposit is a special kind of Term Deposit offered by banks in India which help people with regular incomes to deposit a fixed amount every month into their Recurring Deposit account and earn interest at the rate applicable to Fixed Deposits.
 To open a recurring deposit account in any bank, it is essential to calculate interest rates offered by different banks.
-Best Bank to open RD will be the one who provide higher interest rates, no TDS on interest, 12 to 120 months tenure, premature closure.
+Best Bank to open RD will be the one who provides higher interest rates, no TDS on interest, 12 to 120 months tenure, premature closure.

 A current account is a type of deposit account that caters to professionals and businessmen alike.
 The current account should have free fund transfers between all other accounts, free local collections through cheque and fund transfers as well as easy inter-city banking.

 What should you look for in a bank?

 1. It should have a good net banking facility

 3. It should not overcharge for its card facilities

 4. It should have good value-added services (e.g bill pay, tax submit, etc)

 5. The minimum balance required should be reasonable.